kvr2277/aurora-serverless-v2-ec2-cfn/README.md

 # aurora-serverless-v2-ec2-cfn

-Creating Aurora Serverless V2 and connecting via EC2 - all using Cloud Formation
+Cloudformation stack to create a simple Aurora Serverless V2 and connect to the database from EC2 instance